How to Use the Command 'git sed' (with examples)

 Explanation:

-• replace_text: This is the text that will replace the existing find_text.
+• 'replace_text': This is the text string that will replace all occurrences of find_text across the repository.

 Use case 2: Replace the specified text and then commit the resulting changes with a standard commit message